efanomars/stmm-input/libstmm-input-gtk-dm/README.md

 stmm-input-gtk-dm                                                  {#mainpage}
 =================

-Implementation of the stmm-input library for Gtkmm and Linux with X11 (XI2).
+Implementation of the stmm-input library for Gtkmm and Linux.

 The device manager provided by this library sends events defined in the stmm-input-ev library.

 The events are generated for the following devices:
 - master keyboard and pointer
-- multiple independent keyboards (use device-floater to ready them)
 - joysticks (use jstest-gtk to calibrate them)
+- any device supported by plugin device managers

 The device manager attaches itself to the Gtk event loop, so that its events can easily be processed within a gtkmm application, while allowing